netdata/blog/blog/2023-01-17-mongodb-monitoring.md

 ## What MongoDB metrics are important to monitor?

 ### Operations

- - The total number of operations performed by the MongoDB server per second.
-The following operations are displayed as separate dimensions:
+ - **Operations by type**: The total number of operations per type performed by the MongoDB server per second.
- 	- INSERT
-	- QUERY
-	- PDATE
-	- DELETE
-	- GETMORE
-	- COMMAND
 ![image](https://user-images.githubusercontent.com/24860547/212875959-01f4a957-03e0-4d1c-bc42-66062755e3ca.png)

-### Operations Latency
- - The latencies of reads, writes and command operations performed by the MongoDB server.
+ - **Operations Lantecy**: The latencies of reads, writes and command operations performed by the MongoDB server.
 High latencies may indicate performance issues with the server or the components interacting with it.
 ![image](https://user-images.githubusercontent.com/24860547/212876030-46a49c5a-8d7b-4cc2-b040-60638cdd043a.png)

 ### Connections
- - The total number of connections to the MongoDB server.
+ - **Connections Count**: The total number of connections to the MongoDB server.
 Current connections and available connections are displayed as separate dimensions.
 ![image](https://user-images.githubusercontent.com/24860547/212876099-6ceed111-9663-4cb6-89db-76d3c33bcf25.png)

-### Connections by Rate
- - The rate of connections created per second to the MongoDB server.
+ - **Connections by Rate**: The rate of connections created per second to the MongoDB server.

-### Connections by State
- - The distribution of connection states for the MongoDB server.
+ - **Connections by State**: The distribution of connection states for the MongoDB server.
 The following states are displayed as separate dimensions: active, threaded, exhaustIsMaster, exhaustHello, awaiting_topology_changes.

-### Network IO
+### Network
- - The amount of network IO performed by the MongoDB server.
+ - **Network IO**: The amount of network IO performed by the MongoDB server.
 ![image](https://user-images.githubusercontent.com/24860547/212876199-30a3df8e-7277-4baf-927a-31eb3f6b2390.png)

-### Network requests
- - The number of requests per second to the MongoDB server.
+ - **Network Requests**: The number of requests per second to the MongoDB server.
 ![image](https://user-images.githubusercontent.com/24860547/212876243-f96fae2a-b5c1-4ecc-b425-8a9dbd38424b.png)

-### Page faults
+### Memory
- - The number of page faults encountered by the MongoDB server per second.
+ - **Page Faults**: The number of page faults encountered by the MongoDB server per second.

-### TCMalloc generic
- - The usage of the TCMalloc generic allocator by the MongoDB server.
+ - **TCMalloc Generic**: The usage of the TCMalloc generic allocator by the MongoDB server.
 The size of the heap and currently allocated bytes are monitored.
 ![image](https://user-images.githubusercontent.com/24860547/212876295-61b834aa-97e9-4b4d-9e60-4520a807a5e7.png)

-### TCMalloc
- - The usage of the TCMalloc allocator by the MongoDB server.
+ - **TCMalloc**: The usage of the TCMalloc allocator by the MongoDB server.
 The usage in bytes for each of the following is monitored:
 	- pageheap_free
 	- pageheap_unmapped
 	- total_threaded_cache